PelionIoT/mbl-cli/README.md

 Obtain an API key from the Pelion Device Management website.
 Copy the API key to your clipboard when prompted on the website.

 Store your API key using the following command (replacing `<api-key>` with the real API key in your clipboard).
 This command validates the key exists in the Pelion Cloud.
-It then saves the key in the User Store.
+It then saves the key in the User Store (overwriting any previously stored API key).

-MBL-CLI will automatically choose the first API key it finds in the User Store when it requires authentication with the Pelion APIs.
+MBL-CLI will automatically use the API key when it requires authentication with the Pelion APIs.

 ```bash
 mbl-cli save-api-key <api-key>